Conveyancing Solicitors in Grays

 How does the conveyancing process work in Grays?

-There are three main stages to the conveyancing process that you should be aware of.
+There are three main stages to conveyancing in Grays that you should be aware of.
 These are:

 - Offer and acceptance